Like-China/RSTS/README.md

 # RSTS model

-Towards Robust Trajectory Similarity Computation: Representation-based Spatio-temporal Similarity Quantification
+This implementation follows the content of the article "Towards Robust Trajectory Similarity Computation: Representation-based Spatio-temporal Similarity Quantification" Published in WWW Journal